PIRLS 2021 - Progress In Reading Literacy Study

-The results of PIRLS 2021 are expected to be published in 2023.
+The results of PIRLS 2021 will be published on May 16, 2023.
 Thereby, the average performance of students in Germany will be presented and compared internationally.
 Furthermore, important framework conditions in the context of reading literacy at the end of primary school will be considered.

 Documents for download